Harumaro/crap-manager/README.md

 * click_here: privacy link text
 * msg_before: the message before click_here
 * msg_after: the message after click_here
+* msg_alert: the message on the confirmation alert

 Use `crap.shouldBlockCookies()` to check whether the user gave their consent and block yours and third-party cookie based stuff.